syedjafer/makereading-post-backups/cl08yuogb01n645nvbpme5bvi.md

 .<br>
 .<br>

-The columns survived, pclass, SibSp, Parch were also having low variance.
+The columns survived, Pclass, SibSp, Parch were also having low variance.
 Its because these are categorical variables.

 > Note: Remember we should apply the variance filter only on numerical variables.
 If we have categorical variables, we can look at the frequency distribution of the categories.
 And if a single category is repeating more frequently, let’s say by 95% or more, you can then drop that variable.

-For understanding low variance filter, we can ignore the above condition.
+For understanding the low variance filter, we can ignore the above condition.

 We’ll store the variance results in a new column and the column names in a different variable